-Art teachers were usually the fun sort, who encouraged and inspired your unique creativity and individuality, and even proudly showcased their students work for others to view and admire.
-Art is meant to be viewed and enjoyed; it inspires the senses and emotions, and what it speaks to one person it may speak a very different thing to another.
+Art teachers were usually the fun sort, who encouraged and inspired a students unique creativity and individuality.
+They even proudly showcased their students work for others to view and admire.
+Art is meant to be viewed and enjoyed; it inspires the senses and emotions and what it speaks to one person it may speak a very different thing to another.

 “When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is mankind that you are mindful of them, human beings that you care for them?” –Psalm 8:4

-Much like an Art teacher, God encourages the talents and gifts that He’s given us, and show cases our own creativity as He works through us.
-He allows us–His very own creation even–to have a place, and a part, in all that He’s created.
+Much like an Art teacher, God encourages the talents and gifts that He’s given us, show casing our own creativity as He works through us.
+He allows us–His very own creation even–to have a place and a part in all that He’s created.

 It’s all so very wonderful, so much so, that it’s quite difficult not to be thankful for that loving kindness.
-I hope that I make Him proud, and like the adoring Father that He is, my art work is posted (metaphorically speaking) up upon His fridge.
+I hope that I make Him proud and that as the adoring Father He is, my art work is posted (metaphorically speaking) up upon His fridge.